travis-ci/docs-travis-ci-com/user/languages/elm.md

 {: data-file=".travis.yml"}

 Notice that these values are passed to `npm`.
-This means that they can be speicified as a version string (e.g., `0.19.0`) or a tag (e.g., `elm0.19.0`).
+This means that they can be specified as a version string (e.g., `0.19.0`) or a tag (e.g., `elm0.19.0`).
 `elm-test` and `elm-format` default to tags with `elm` prefix, derived from the `elm` value.